udacity/fullstack-nanodegree-vm/vagrant/tournament/README.md

 * Draws are allowed in the tournament
 * Standings are sorted by: wins, opponent wins, draws, matches, losses, and name
 * Each pair is screened to avoid rematch
+* The tournament allows both and even number of players, a buy is assigned to first player in standings with no previous buy.

 ## Tournament Tests